1 Mar 2019 to 30 Sep 2022

 The learning outcomes of the project and the materials developed will ultimately come together in an exhibition organised at Kamp C in Westerlo, Belgium and in a mobile exhibition that will travel to several locations.
 In order to preserve the learnings of the project for the long term, efforts are also being made to provide a practical guide and supporting teaching materials for professionals and students.

-The first publication of the project “Five essentials of successful circular bio-based construction initiatives” was published in November 2020.
-The five essentials identified in the white paper are Affordable, Flexible, Passive, Integral, and Traditional Ownership.
+Our first project publication identifies the five essentials: affordable, flexible, passive, integral, and traditional ownership.
 This practical white paper is freely available for download in English, Dutch and French via the HBO-Kennisbank.

 The Univeristy of Bath is collaborating with nine knowledge-based institutions and organisations: